batiste/django-tracker/README.rst

     </script>

-This little script gather the id in the "tracked-links" div make a request to the server to get the statistics about them.
-The counter is then displayed inside the links.
-Take a look at the testproj for an example.
+This little script gather the id in the "tracked-links" div and make a request to the server to get the statistics about them.
+The action counter is then displayed inside the links.
+Take a look at the testproj for an working example.

 How does it work?